Eric's Place Theatre

 The Sameric Corp. acquired the theatre and renamed it Eric’s Place Theatre.
 In 1970, Philadelphia theatre architect William H. Lee, a year before his death, remodeled the theatre.
 The exterior was given a 1970’s Art Deco Revival look, though simple in comparison to the exquisite original facade.
 “Star Wars” played here for almost six months in 1977.

-Eric’s Place Theatre closed in 1993 and was vacant until 2006, when it reopened as a shoe store.
+Eric’s Place Theatre closed in 1993 and was vacant until 2006, when it reopened as a shoe store, Finish Line, which departed this location in 2016.

 Just login to your account and subscribe to this theater